 COURSE DESCRIPTIONS AND 2019-20 DATES:

 SUMMER 2019: July 22-25, July 29-Aug.
 1 | 8:30 a.m. - 3:00 p.m. | 48 inservice hours

 Join a community of practice in which you refine your vision for teaching and learn about the communities where you teach.
 Through writing and rich discussion, you will develop as a writer, gaining skills and the confidence to incorporate more writing into your teaching.

 FALL 2019: Sept.
 14 & 21, Oct.
 19, Nov.
 2, Dec.
 7 | 8:30 a.m. - 3:00 p.m. | 30 inservice hours

 Working alongside colleagues, you will document and study your students’ learning in order to build a reflective practice to inform your teaching.
 As you expand your professional network, you will also identify resources relevant to your students, classroom, and school community.

 STEPPING INTO LEADERSHIP: ECLI III

-In the spring, you will add your voice to the ongoing professional conversation about how to best improve teaching.
-You will refine your practice, putting student work and community needs at the center, as you teach, reflect, and plan with intention.
-The five Saturday sessions include opportunities to continue learning with colleagues and to develop leadership skills by designing and leading a literacy-rich workshop for an audience that includes current and/or future teachers.
+Focusing on student and community needs, you will add your voice to the professional conversation about how to best improve teaching.
+You will develop new leadership skills by designing and leading a literacy-rich workshop for an audience that includes current and/or future teachers.

-The program costs are $500 for the summer; $250 for the fall; and $250 for the spring.
+On account of a grant, the Hudson Valley Writing Project (HVWP) has generous scholarships of up to 90% of the $750 tuition available.
 HVWP is a NYSED-approved sponsor of CTLE and certificates documenting inservice hours will be provided at the completion of each course.